Oral Surgery Postoperative Instructions

 Moderate Pain – Take 1 or 2 tablets of Tylenol every 4-6 hours.
 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Do not to exceed 3200 mg daily for an adult.
+Do not exceed 3200 mg daily for an adult.
 Consult our practice for individuals under 18.

 Severe Pain – Take the prescribed medication as directed.
-Do not take any of the above medication if you are allergic to them, or have been instructed by your doctor not to take it.
+Do not take any of the above medications if you are allergic to them, or have been instructed by your doctor not to take them.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

-Skin discoloration may be expected, and is usually limited to the neck or cheek area near the surgical site.
+Skin discoloration may be expected and is usually limited to the neck or cheek area near the surgical site.
 This is caused by bleeding through the mucous membranes of the mouth beneath the skin and appears as a bruise.
 If discoloration occurs, it often takes a week for this to completely disappear.
 Occasionally, the arm or hand near the site where the needle was placed to administer IV drugs may remain inflamed and tender.
 This is caused by chemical irritation in the vein.
-Aspirin and application of heat on the area will usually correct these symptoms.
+Aspirin and the application of heat on the area will usually correct these symptoms.

 Nausea and Vomiting

-Nausea is not an uncommon even after surgery, and it is sometimes caused by stronger pain medicines.
+Nausea is not uncommon even after surgery, and it is sometimes caused by stronger pain medicines.
 Nausea may be reduced by preceding each pill with a small amount of soft food, then taking the pill with a large volume of water.
-You should then sip on carbonated beverage slowly over a 15-minute period.
+You should then sip on the carbonated beverage slowly over a 15-minute period.
 Try to keep taking clear fluids and minimize the pain medication, but call us if you do not feel better or if repeated vomiting is a problem.

 Loss of sensation of the lip and chin may occur, usually following lower wisdom teeth removal.
 This is usually temporary and disappears within a few days and weeks.
 Occasionally, some numbness may persist for months, due to the close association of the roots of the teeth to the nerve that supplies sensation to these areas described.

 Eat any nourishing soft food that can be taken with comfort by chewing away from the surgical sites.
 You should prevent dehydration by taking at least 5-6 glasses of fluids daily.
 You will feel better and heal faster if you continue to nourish and hydrate yourself.
-It is important not to skp meals!
+It is important not to skip meals!

-- Confine the first day’s intake to bland liquids or pureed foods like creamed soups, puddings, yogurt, milk shakes, or mashed potatoes.
+- Confine the first day’s intake to bland liquids or pureed foods like creamed soups, puddings, yogurt, milkshakes, or mashed potatoes.

 - Avoid foods like nuts, sunflower seeds, or popcorns that may get lodged in the surgical areas.